 About Katie

 Katie considers herself a "mirth stirrer"; one who is constantly weaving together the silly and the sacred.
-She lives on Cherokee land in what we refer to as Swannanoa, North Carolina where she tends the Earth and her connection with the Great Spirit.
-You can often catch Katie singing songs, putting her toes in the water, or engaging with the mystery through a lens of curiosity.
+She lives on Cherokee land in what we refer to as Swannanoa, North Carolina where she tends the Earth and her connection with the Mystery.
+You can often catch Katie singing songs, putting her toes in the water, or exploring with a lens of curiosity.